All guides

 Is the Box Shadow Generator free?

 Yes.
-The Sounez Box Shadow Generator is completely free.
-No account needed.
+The Sounez Box Shadow Generator is free to use and does not require an account.

 Conclusion: subtle depth, big impact